Why Choose A Catholic School?

 - A rigorous, engaging core curriculum culminating in 10 capstone Advanced Placement courses: Biology, Calculus AB and BC, Computer Science Principles, Composition, Government and Politics, Literature, Psychology, Comparative Government and U.S. History

-- Co-curricular and extra-curricular activities for students to further identify their gifts and talents and to enhance their creative, aesthetic, social/emotional, physical, and spiritual capabilities (Speech, Academic Team, Robotics, Art, Choir, and Theatre)
+- Co-curricular and extracurricular activities for students to further identify their gifts and talents

 - Student Teacher Ratio of 15:1

-- iPads and laptops for classroom use and a school-wide wireless network that allows students to use their personal devices
+- Chromebooks provided to all students and school-wide wireless network that allows students to use their personal devices

 - Practical money management know-how through Accounting and the Dave Ramsey Financial Peace course in Economics